uccser/cs-field-guide/text/en/curriculum-guides/apcsp/guide-algorithms-introduction.md

 - [Complexity and Tractability](chapters/complexity-tractability.html)

 ## Learning objectives
 The above chapter readings include specific knowledge for EK's marked in bold.
+Work to include unmarked learning objectives in the CS Field Guide is currently in progress.

 ### LO 4.1.1 Develop an algorithm for implementation in a program

 - EK 4.1.1A Sequencing, selection, and iteration are building blocks of algorithms.
 - EK 4.1.1B Sequencing is the application of each step of an algorithm in the order in which the statements are given.
 - EK 4.1.1C Selection uses a Boolean condition to determine which of two parts of an algorithm is used.
-- EK 4.1.1D Iteration is the repetition of part of an algorithm until a condition is met or for a specifed number of times.
+- EK 4.1.1D Iteration is the repetition of part of an algorithm until a condition is met or for a specified number of times.
 - EK 4.1.1E Algorithms can be combined to make new algorithms.
 - EK 4.1.1F Using existing correct algorithms as building blocks for constructing a new algorithm helps ensure the new algorithm is correct.
 - **EK 4.1.1G Knowledge of standard algorithms can help in constructing new algorithms.**